 Decoding images on prehistoric artefacts (Spikins and Wright 2016).

-We carried out an online survey of 1062 participants, of which 339 fit within the AQ quotient typical of ASC (using the AQ cut off point of 32, (Baron-Cohen et al. 2001)).
+We carried out an online survey of 1062 participants, of which 339 fit within the Autism-Spectrum (AQ) quotient typical of ASC (Baron-Cohen et al. 2001).
+The AQ is a self-assessment screening tool which measures the extent to which an individual shows autistic traits.
+Scores in the range of 0-50 can be achieved, with a score of over 32 being suggestive of autistic traits; 80% of adults with ASC score over 32 on this measure compared with 2% of neurotypical individuals (Baron-Cohen et al., 2001).
 Since the AQ test is non-diagnostic these participants were classified as having an above average amount of traits on the autism spectrum (AU) with the remainder considered neuro-typical (NT).
 Participants were students at the University of York, the general population (responding to a press release) and from approaches to ASC support groups and the Autism Research Centre.
 Results were published via an open access e-book ‘The Prehistory of Autism’ (Rounded Globe) (see Spikins, Wright and Hodgson 2016) and media engagement.
 Participants were firstly asked several questions regarding their hobbies and previous experience of art and Palaeolithic art.
 They were then presented with several pictures of embedded (hidden) images in Palaeolithic artwork and asked to identify what they saw in the image.
 Two blank control images were also shown in the study.

 There was an association between autistic traits and an independent interest in art.
 AU participants were found to be more likely to have experience of art outside of the classroom (HR=31.79% N=302, LR=20.26% N=617, chi squared P < 0.01).
 Using analysis of variance (ANOVA) those with high experience of art were found to have a higher average AQ (f=13.5, p=<0.001).
 Visual attention to detail was found to be an important element of this relationship.
 Experience of art (i.e. engagement with art objects or artistic depictions) was associated with a high visual attention to detail score (a visual attention to detail score greater than 8), with a third of those with a high experience of art (N=221) also showing high visual attention to detail, whereas only 21.32% of those with a limited experience of art (N=699) showed high visual attention to detail (chi squared p<0.001).
 In addition to this, using ANOVA, it was found that those with high experience of art had a higher mean attention to detail score (f=7.36, p<0.01).
 Individuals with autistic traits and a high attention to detail seem both more inspired to independently create their own art and showed a greater interest and involvement in art in general.